 The world is becoming a more connected and globalized place.
-On any given day, around eight million people travel by air world-wide.
-Specifically, more than one million people travel by air, land or sea into the United States alone.
-Verifying personal identities is of key importance to border security agents around the world.
+On any given day, around eight million people travel by air worldwide.
+Specifically, more than one million people travel by air, land, or sea into the United States alone.
+Verifying personal identities is of key importance to border security agents around the worldwide.
 This ensures that populations stay safe from threats that could endanger them.

 These biases can be positive or negative in nature and every person is susceptible to them.
 This presents a unique challenge for effective law enforcement because it can alter how border agents interact with certain individuals and lead agent to draw false conclusions without their own awareness or ability to compensate.

 In the United States, US Customs and Border Protection (CBP) claims that it takes around 20 seconds to verify a person’s identity.
 In Hong Kong, it takes around 5 seconds to validate a person’s identity as they travel into or out of mainland China.